 Certain kinds of rocks and minerals, such as gemstones, are highly prized when polished and cut.
 Gemstones are defined as a piece of rock or mineral that when polished is used in art and wholesale jewelry.
 A small circular saw is used to cut the gem into an approximate shape and is then taken to a grinder.
 In some instances the gems are tapped with a hammer to free loose bits of stone.
 Progressively the grinder used will have smaller and smaller grit to perform finer detailed cuts and facets of the stone.
 After the cutting has been approved and finished the polishing is performed.
 When finer abrasives are used the process is called sanding.
 Very fine grades of diamond grit are used to polish, and cut, the stone to a mirror shine and remove the marks of the cutting and grinding process.

+An overview of gem cutting and the tools and equipment needed to perform these tasks.
 An interesting gemstone is amber which is formed from the fossilized tree sap of ancient trees.
 As a general rule of thumb amber is typically 300 to360 million years old and is found in some large deposits around the world.Truly rare amber contains insects and or organisms that have been fossilized in the amber.
 Although these specimens are rare many have been found are extremely expensive.
 Amber ranges in color from a deep golden brown to a very light lemon yellow color.
 Amber is a soft mineral and can be easily scratched which is why jewelers reconstitute it to make it stronger.

 Crystals are formed through a specific process that enables them to grow in a specific structure or shape.
 The shape and structure are determined by the chemical composition of the crystal in question.
 Many of the Earth's crystals where formed millions of years ago due to high heat and pressure,but crystals can form when a gap or hole allows water or liquid to seep in and develop under pressure.
 The liquid brings in minerals that are deposited when the liquid evaporates and leaves the minerals behind.
 Most minerals take thousands of years to develop while others, such as salt, can be seen growing right before an observer's eyes.